xmos/fwk_voice/modules/lib_vnr/doc/src/getting_started.rst

 VNR Inference Model
 -------------------

 The VNR estimator module uses a neural network model to predict the SNR of speech in noise for incoming data.
 The model used is a pre trained TensorFlow Lite model that has been optimised for the XCORE architecture using the `xmos-ai-tools <https://pypi.org/project/xmos-ai-tools/>`_ xformer.
 The optimised model is compiled as part of the VNR Inference Engine.
 Changing the model at runtime is not supported.
 If changing to a different model, the application needs to generate the model related files, copy them to the appropriate directory within the VNR module and recompile.
-Part of this process is automated through a python script, and is documented `here <https://github.com/xmos/sw_avona/blob/develop/modules/lib_vnr/python/utils/xformer/README.rst>`_.
+Part of this process is automated through a python script, as described below.

 .. toctree::
    :maxdepth: 1